Lonebear69/https-github.com-UberGuidoZ-RogueMaster-FlipperZero/ReadMe.md

 - Dolphin: Passport: Many thanks to Kuronons for the many passport backgrounds and profile images available and included.
 - Dolphin: Passport: Now has 9 selectable backgrounds options and 24 profile image options.
 (Changes By RogueMaster with thanks to ESurge)
 - Dolphin: Passport: Passport Settings app to configure dynamic icons in Passport FAP [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/527)
-- Dolphin: Passport: Rename Dolphin with Name Changer app under Applications=>Main [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/488)
+- Dolphin: Passport: Rename Dolphin with Name Changer app under Applications=>Settings [(By ESurge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/488)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)
 - Dolphin: Changed daily MAX to 198 on all 7 Deed Types.
 Random Deed Selection used for MAX +3 EXP daily gain.
 - Dolphin: Plugin Achivement +3 EXP for a total of up to 700 EXP daily.
 Plugin Achivements are: